velara3/xd-examples/README.md

 The project includes common XD icons, default plugin icons.

+To use, clone the repository locally and copy the *statistics* folder into the XD *develop* folder and reload.

 # Log Utilities
 The log file utilities are a set of methods and constants that have been helpful in creating plugins.
 There functions are listed below: